domdisanto/Python_OER/README.md

 ### Authors: Ravi Patel, Britney Stottlemeyer, Dominic DiSanto
 ### Initial Compilation: Summer 2020
 ### Version 0.01
-### Last Update: 8/28/2020
+### Last Update: 9/01/2020
  > #### Updated by: Dominic DiSanto
- > #### Update Notes: Updated README, initialized respository and updated preliminary resources
+ > #### Update Notes: Updated README to move Resource-Table to separate document.
+Added Ravi's curated resource list to repository front-page

-### Current Status
-I've been undecisive with the organization of this repo, so I have outlined two ways that I think we may want to present the materials.
-I think it may be usefult to include both methods (simply as two different folders).
-Each folder would simply contain a number of markdown files listing/annotating resources

-Need new information for a specific module?
-Or simply want to review blog posts or additional lectures for several or all topics form the course?
-Or do you simply need a reference page without wading through subfolders and the repository's in-depth organization?
-Each organizational structure could supplement different wants.
-The general ideas of organization that I have are:
-  `Module Oriented` - Each document will contains links and resources relevant to the topics listed.
-Files can be further expanded into folders if we want to contain specific use-cases, code, data sets, etc. in a folder for each section.
-I tried to organize these loosely along a compromise between the Spring '20 the Summer '20 session modules.
-These are obviously dynamic based on both initial feedback and ongoing user feedback.
-  `Medium Oriented` - Folders are organized specific to the medium of content, i.e. LinkedIn learning course, Textbook/Blog Post, Use Case, etc. Again the actual structuring of the documents within this branch is subeject to (very welcomed) feedback.
-Documents could also be expanded to folders if more files would need to be included.
-I foresee this possibly being of interest more to naive users or individuals hoping to learn Python who want to learn through a specific format (e.g. a user who simply wants a compliation of online reference textbooks or similarly a catalog of online course options).

-It may be that having a separate markdown document for each `topic` becomes unwieldy either because there is too much to convey in a single markdown doc.
-We could then have sub-folders for these sections (as mentioned above) with several files/resources.
-Alternatively if the number of markdown files is unwieldy and each is fairly concise, we could simply aggregate resources into two markdown files containing rundowns of the resources both Module- and Medium-oriented in separate files.

 ### Remaining Tasks: (see Trello for more complete outline)
+ 1) **Clean up the Python resource list and ensure links work**
  1) Figure out repository organization (and welcome continued feedback)
- 2) Identifying and filling gaps in curated resources
+ 2) Identifying and filling gaps in curated resources table
-      Including better filling out the table below (currently somewhat bare, I focused on reposting  the formatting)
  3) Better connect curated resources/materials to use cases (including data sources and/or simulated data) *(likely a longer-term goal than the others listed)*
- 4) Supplement existing resources with additional information/resources
-    a) From Google Drive (Ravi Word Document, Dom Excel Sheet)
-    b) NaRae Han has resources for her course that are less curated, but would likely map well to our resources/modules
+    a) Includes sync'ing resources between the list below and the resource-table in the additional markdown document
- 5) Make this README a true orienting document/useful README for users, which I'll for now broadly classify as:
+ 4) Make this README a true orienting document/useful README for users, which I'll for now broadly classify as:
     a) Students - Users I suspect will be looking for resources to supplement coursework
     b) Naive Users - A catch-all for individuals seeking Python diddactics outside of a Pitt institutional course.
 This may include several subsets of people: those who have no Python experience, those looking to rekindle or supplement previous Python experience, and a specific group of individuals looking to learn Python prior to hte start of an applied Python/ML course
+5) Additional tasks for use-case generation and storage (not directly relevant to this document but relevant to ongoing OER curation)

+## Open Education Resource Curation
-Python Courses
+### Python Courses
-Python Tutorial for Beginners (Link)
+* Python Tutorial for Beginners (Link)
-Forbes Best Free online data science courses in 2019 (Link) Data Camp (Link) (Python plus more)
+* Forbes Best Free online data science courses in 2019 (Link)
+* Data Camp (Link) (Python plus more)
-Python Beginner Course - Breathe Code (Link)
+* Python Beginner Course - Breathe Code (Link)
-Coursera - Python Genomic Data Science Specialization (Link) Data Science Plus - Link
+* Coursera - Python Genomic Data Science Specialization (Link)
+* Data Science Plus - Link
-Impressive review of Stats Methods (Linear regression) “Data Professor” - Python search playlist Link
+* Impressive review of Stats Methods (Linear regression)
+* “Data Professor” - Python search playlist Link
-Google Cloud Platform - Link
+* Google Cloud Platform - Link
-Coursera
+* Coursera
-Machine Learning with Python - Link
+* Machine Learning with Python - Link
-Data Analysis with Python - Link
+* Data Analysis with Python - Link
-Specializations
+* Specializations
-Python for Everybody Specialization - Link
+* Python for Everybody Specialization - Link
-Applied Data Science with Python Specialization - Link Kaggle
+* Applied Data Science with Python Specialization - Link
+* Kaggle
-NR - good for introductory learners
+* NR - good for introductory learners

 General References/Resources:
 https://www.mastersindatascience.org/